abuseofnotation/category-theory-illustrated/_chapters/06_type.md

 {-# LANGUAGE GADTs, NoImplicitPrelude #-}
 ```

-And that is pretty much it, that and using `forall` instead of the $\forall$ symbol.
+And that is pretty much it.
+That and using `forall` instead of the $\forall$ symbol.

 ```
 {-# LANGUAGE GADTs,  NoImplicitPrelude #-}